vstoianovici/wservice/README.md

 ```
 docker run --rm --name postgresdb -e POSTGRES_PASSWORD=password -d -p 5432:5432 postgresdb
 ```
-In case Postgres is installed in any other way other than the ones described above the user needs to create a database named `Postgres` and run the SQL queries contained in the init-user-db.sh script from the `/docker` folder.
+In case Postgres is installed in any other way other than the ones described above the user needs to create a database named `Postgres` and run the SQL queries contained in the `init-user-db.sh script` from the `/docker` folder to create the tables `Accounts` and `Transfers` as portrayed in the screenshots from the section "Get strated with Docker" from above.

 Addtionally there is a `postgresql.cfg` file contained in `/cmd` that is used for configuring the connection between the Go webapp and the Postgres db.
 The content is pretty self-explanatory: